umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 ## Slider Widget

-Let's Finalize by adding a slider element to the bottom of the page, to slide through products.
+Let's finalize by adding a slider element to the bottom of the page, to slide through products.

 - In the Alias name the slider what you want to call it
 - Next click "Add content" to choose what kind of content you want in the slider